ivan18m/meson_starter_pack/README.md

 cd ..
 ```

-`scripts/cross/` contains examples for cross-compile to RISC-V and ARM architecture; Windows and macOS(todo) platforms
+`scripts/cross/` contains examples for cross-compile to RISC-V and ARM architecture; Windows and macOS(todo) platforms.

 TODOs:
 * App packaging